MindIgnited/continuum-framework/website/continuum-vitepress/src/guide/quick-start.md

 ### Step 4: Frontend Setup

-Follow the same frontend setup as Path 1 (Steps 5-6), connecting to the Gateway server.
+Set up your Vue/React/etc. frontend following the same pattern as Path 1 (Steps 5-6), connecting to the Gateway server.

 ### Step 5: Run and Test